Kakashi Hatake: Creation

 Masashi Kishimoto originally intended for Kakashi to debut in the second chapter of the Naruto manga, appearing prior to the other members of Team 7.
 This Kakashi was designed as a laid back but very skilled ninja that ended his sentences with the polite "de gozaru" in the Japanese versions of the series.
 After speaking with his editor, Kishimoto pushed this debut back, allowing him to better develop Kakashi and the rest of Team 7.
 Despite this, Kakashi retains many of his original personality traits, being easygoing, unfazed by the actions of others, and eyes appearing to be half-asleep.
 Kishimoto feels that this makes Kakashi a compelling leader and helps to keep the diverse members of Team 7 unified.
 Early in the making of the series, Kakashi was designed as a samurai but he was not sure what the character would do in the manga.
 Thinking about how the protagonists' teacher would behave, Kishimoto envisioned him as a rude adult.
 However, he was not happy with this type of personality so he rewrote it to a more laid back person.
 He found this portrayal funny but still made him hot-blooded for serious situations.
-As the manga continued, he changed his speech pattern and gave it a laid back touch, with kindness and a woman-like.
+As the manga continued, he changed his speech pattern and gave it a laid back touch, with kindness and a woman-like mien - at least, the Japanese idea thereof.
 There was no model for Kakashi; Kishimoto wanted to write a calm teacher who would help his students in complicated situations.